concur/developer.concur.com/src/api-reference/invoice/purchase-request.markdown

 # Purchase Request

 ### Overview

-The Purchase Request API service allows clients and partners to create and automatically submit purchase requests in the preauthorization workflow using the post resource.
-With the GET resource you can retrieve the purchase request number, resulting purchase order number, workflow status, and any exception triggered for the records created.
-This is valuable for clients who want to leverage external data and build a connection to directly create SAP concur purchase requests for their employees and automate the manual entry and submission of this data.
+{% include prerelease.html %}

+The Purchase Request API gives clients the ability to leverage external data to create purchase requests for pre-authorization of Invoices.
+Clients and Partners can build a direct connection where data can be fed to the purchase request API which will create new purchase requests in Concur.
+These API-created purchase requests are automatically submitted into the pre-authorization workflow.
+Once approved, it will result in a purchase order that can be transmitted to your Vendor from Concur.

 #### Limitations:
 This API is not available in the China DataCenter.